uhm-coe/authorizer/readme.txt

 12. Authorizer Option overridden by a Network Admin Option.

 == Changelog ==

+= 3.13.1 =
+* Hotfix for some CAS logins no longer working after the latest update.

 = 3.13.0 =
 * Released Thu Dec 11, 2025.